 Thank you for your interest in working for Sydney Living Museums.
-Sydney Living Museums is committed to ensuring that its recruitment processes are fair and equitable and result in the most meritorious applicant gaining the position.
+Sydney Living Museums is committed to ensuring that its recruitment processes are fair and equitable and result in the most meritorious candidate gaining the role.

-The information provided below is a summary of our recruitment and selection process and is intended to assist applicants in finding out about the position, in writing their application and in understanding the process which will be followed by Sydney Living Museums in selecting a successful candidate.
+The information provided below is a summary of our recruitment and selection process in accordance with the Government Sector Employment (GSE) Act 2013 and is intended to assist candidates in finding out about roles, in writing their applications and in understanding the process which will be followed by Sydney Living Museums in selecting a successful candidate.

 1.1 Basic requirements

-To obtain a permanent position you need to be an Australian citizen or have permanent residence status in Australia.
-New Zealand citizens possessing Special Category Visa (SCV) may also be appointed to permanent positions.
-You will also need to provide proof of identity.
+To obtain an ongoing role candidates need to be an Australian citizen or have permanent residence status in Australia.
+New Zealand citizens possessing Special Category Visa (SCV) may also be appointed to ongoing roles.
+All successful candidates need to provide proof of identity when commencing employment.

-To obtain a temporary position you need to be an Australian citizen or have permanent resident status in Australia or have a temporary residence visa which allows you to work in Australia for the period of time over which the position is to be filled.
+To obtain a temporary role candidates need to be an Australian citizen or have permanent resident status in Australia or have a temporary residence visa which allows them to work in Australia for the period of time over which the role is to be filled.